On a generalised form of subjective probability: Discussion

 {\bf Criticism 4: Lack of universality of the definition}

-The present work has addressed the lack of universality of the definition of probability outlined in Bowater~(2017a, 2017b) by defining the concepts of internal and external strength so that they can be applied not just to continuous but also to discrete distribution functions, while at the same time eliminating the rather cumbersome notion advocated in these earlier papers that the concept of strength can also be applied to the probability of an individual event without any consideration of its association with a specified distribution function.
-Nevertheless, if desired, we can of course define this distribution function to be just the probability of the event and that of its complement, i.e.\ a Bernoulli distribution function.
+The present work has addressed the lack of universality of the definition of probability outlined in Bowater~(2017a, 2017b) by defining the concepts of internal and external strength so that they can be applied not just to continuous but also to discrete distribution functions, and in doing so, thereby eliminating the need for the concept of strength to have a separate definition in the case where it is applied to the probability of an individual event in isolation, such as the type of definition that was designated for this specific purpose in these earlier papers.
+In particular, with regard to the theory put forward in the present paper, the strength of the probability $p$ of an individual event can, if desired, be associated with the internal or external strength of a distribution function that assigns a probability $p$ to this event and a probability of $1-p$ to the complement of this event, i.e.\ a Bernoulli distribution function.